alttch/eva3/doc/virtual.rst

 * The virtual multiupdate updates states of the  several virtual items at once in passive mode

-The :doc:`/cli` console application *./xc/evirtual* is used to control the virtual items.
+The :doc:`/cli` console application *./xc/evirtual* is used to control virtual items.
 API and the interface for the remote control of the items will be added to the future EVA versions.

 Before switching the item to the virtual state, you should create its
 configuration: